kl0u/flink/docs/dev/libs/cep.md

 giving you the opportunity to quickly get hold of what's really important in your data.

-This page described the API calls available in Flink CEP.
+This page describes the API calls available in Flink CEP.
 We start by presenting the [Pattern API](#the-pattern-api), which allows you to specify the patterns that you want to detect in your stream, before presenting how you can [detect and act upon matching event sequences](#detecting-patterns).
-At the end, we present the assumptions the CEP library makes when [dealing with lateness](#handling-lateness-in-event-time) in event time and how you can [migrate your job](#migrating-from-an-older-Flink-version) from an older Flink version to Flink-1.3.
+At the end, we present the assumptions the CEP library makes when [dealing with lateness](#handling-lateness-in-event-time) in event time and how you can [migrate your job](#migrating-from-an-older-flink-version) from an older Flink version to Flink-1.3.

 * This will be replaced by the TOC
 {:toc}